jax-ml/jax/docs/contributing.md

 Once your PR has been reviewed, a JAX maintainer will mark it as `Pull Ready`.
 This will trigger a larger set of tests, including tests on GPU and TPU backends that are not available via standard GitHub CI.
-Detailed results of these tests are not publicly viweable, but the JAX mantainer assigned to your PR will communicate with you regarding any failures these might uncover; it's not uncommon, for example, that numerical tests need different tolerances on TPU than on CPU.
+Detailed results of these tests are not publicly viewable, but the JAX maintainer assigned to your PR will communicate with you regarding any failures these might uncover; it's not uncommon, for example, that numerical tests need different tolerances on TPU than on CPU.